hugoocoto/nvim/README.md

 ### How to learn a bit more

-I copy the config from @theprimeagen and do my own modifications.
+I copy the config from @ThePrimeagen and do my own modifications.
 So [this video](https://youtu.be/w7i4amO_zaE?si=fkHsVl8H6WOGavTf) should explain a little more about the config.